Due to the Covid-19 outbreak,

 Because we want to celebrate!

-Energy Cities will turn 30 in 2020.
+Energy Cities has turn 30 in 2020.
 We have been defending a locally-driven energy transition since 1990!
 Come and celebrate with us!

 Heerlen is a city in the southeast of the Netherlands.
 After being the centre of the coal mining industry in the Netherlands, it accomplished an incredible transition and it’s now internationally awarded for its pioneering projects in the field of geothermal energy.